spotinst/help/src/docs/ocean/features/roll.md

 *   **TO_BE_REPLACED**: Ocean has not yet tried to replace the node.

 *   **COULD_NOT_BE_REPLACED**: The node was not replaced.
-This may occur for example, when no replacement node becomes  healthy within the grace period.
+This may occur, for example, when no replacement node becomes  healthy within the grace period.

 *   **NOT_REPLACED_DUE_TO_PDB**: Replacing the node violates the PDB configuration on one of the pods running on the node.
 This status is only relevant when `respectPdb` is set to True.
 If a node could not be replaced due to PDB, and the allowed PDB % of nodes for the batch was respected, Ocean would continue to the next batch.